JonClayton/phase-0/week-6/6-5_reflection.md

 end
 ```

-Two solutions for the bonus follow.
+Three solutions for the bonus follow.
 We felt it important to write this recursively so it wasn't sensitive to how many layers of nesting are in the matrix:
 ```ruby
 startup_names = ["bit", ["find", "fast", ["optimize", "scope"]]]